Destinetheanalyst/Bike-Commute-Project/README.md

 ### Limitations
 ---

-I had to remove all zero values from age column because they would affected the accuracy of my conclusions from the analysis.
+I had to remove all zero values from age column because they would have affected the accuracy of my conclusions from the analysis.